Scaled process priors for Bayesian nonparametric estimation of the unseen genetic variation: Posterior analysis for SB-SP priors: proofs and details

-We apply Proposition \ref{prop:general_posterior}, which describes the general posterior distribution of a SP process.
+where $\Beta$ denotes the beta distribution. \end{itemize} \end{proposition} \begin{proof} We apply Proposition \ref{prop:general_posterior}, which describes the general posterior distribution of a SP process.
 We first compute the posterior distribution \eqref{eq_mixing} of the largest jump conditionally on observations $Z_{1:N}$.
 To do so we specify \eqref{eq:general_posterior_largest_jump} in our case, and we first compute the exponent $\phi_n(a)$.
 In our case the L\'{e}vy density equals $\lambda_\sigma(s) = \sigma s^{-\sigma-1}$ and the mixing density of $\Delta_{1,h_{c, \beta}}$ is provided in Equation \eqref{eq:stable_mixing}, thus the exponent $\phi_n$ takes the form

 Recalling the shorthand notation $\gamma_0^{(N)}= \sigma \sum_{1 \leq n \leq N} B(1-\sigma, n)$, the posterior distribution of $\Delta_{1, h_{c, \beta}}$ is then proportional to

 where $f_{\Delta_{1, h_{c, \beta}}}$ has been specified in \eqref{eq:stable_mixing}.
 As a consequence we get